Hsin-Rui/cities_sqlite/README.md

-# GeoNames Cities Data Processor
+# GeoNames Cities Data and Taiwan Cities Processor

 This project processes GeoNames cities data from a TSV file and creates a SQLite database with a curated subset of the data.
+Additionally, it provides scripts to query and update Taiwan city data within the same database.

 ## Files

-- `process_cities.py` - Main Python script that processes the data
+- `process_cities.py` - Main Python script that processes GeoNames data and populates the `cities.sqlite` database.
-- `run_cities_processor.sh` - Shell script to run the processor in a virtual environment
+- `run_cities_processor.sh` - Shell script to run the `process_cities.py` in a virtual environment.
+- `query_tw_cities.py` - Python script to query Taiwan cities from `cities.sqlite` and export them to `taiwan_cities.csv`.
+- `update_tw_cities.py` - Python script to update Taiwan city data in `cities.sqlite` based on `taiwan_cities.csv`.
-- `cities15000.txt` - Input TSV file from GeoNames (UTF-8 encoded, no header)
+- `cities15000.txt` - Input TSV file from GeoNames (UTF-8 encoded, no header).
+- `taiwan_cities.csv` - CSV file containing Taiwan city data, used for querying and updating.
-- `cities.sqlite` - Output SQLite database (created by the script)
+- `cities.sqlite` - Output SQLite database (created by `process_cities.py`).
-- `cities_env/` - Python virtual environment directory

 ## Requirements